danbahrami/danbahrami.io/content/articles/buidling-my-new-site.md

 hugo --verbose
 ```

 Hmm that doesn't look good.
-But if you read
+Since I first discovered that Hugo hides these warnings by defualt I have always used the `--verbose` flag.
+Hugo is complaining that it can't find layouts for our articles, home page and 404 page.

 ### Single layout